omerxx/tmux-sessionx/README.md

 # Reminder: it can be toggeled on/off with `?`
 set -g @sessionx-preview-location 'right' set -g @sessionx-preview-ratio '55%'

+# When set to 'on' a non-result will be sent to zoxide for path matching
+# Requires zoxide installed
+set -g @sessionx-zoxide-mode 'on'
 ```

 ## Working with SessionX 👷